-Hotel blocks are yet another budget-saving destination wedding tips to consider!
+Hotel blocks are yet another budget-saving destination wedding planning tips to consider!
 A hotel block for a wedding is a group of rooms that are reserved at a hotel for the use of the wedding party and guests.
 Destination weddings can be logistically complex, and having a block of rooms reserved at a nearby hotel can make it easier for guests to plan their trip and make travel arrangements.
 A hotel block can also help guests save money on accommodations, as the couple or their wedding planner may be able to negotiate discounted rates for the rooms.
 To create a hotel block, the couple or their wedding planner will typically contact a hotel and request a certain number of rooms be set aside for their wedding guests.
 The hotel may require a deposit or guarantee to hold the rooms, and the couple or their guests will typically be responsible for paying for their own rooms.
 It is a good idea to book the hotel block as early as possible to ensure enough rooms are available for all of your guests.

 In addition to helping guests with their accommodations, a hotel block can also be a useful tool for the couple planning the wedding.
 By having a block of rooms reserved, you can have a better idea of how many guests will be attending and can plan accordingly.
 This can be especially helpful if you are hosting a large destination wedding and need to make arrangements for transportation, meals, and other logistics.
 It’s a good idea to inform the guests of the hotel block when you’re telling them about the destination wedding itself so they’re not as worried about accommodation bookings, and already have an economical option on-hand.